 I was so impressed with them!
 Somehow they fixed our blunder!

 He said he had spent over an hour on them, and that he had to special order pink boot polish in order to fix them.
 OMGWTFBBQ?!
 We were all “HOW ON EARTH DID YOU FIND PINK SHOE POLISH?!”

 He handed us a jar for us to buy.
 “Apply this once per week,” he told us, in broken English.
 We were so excited.
 We had done some googling and hadn’t found pink shoe polish. ”

-“That’s why this guy is the shoe Master,” Master told me.
+“That’s why this guy is the shoe Master,” Master Pravus told me.
 I smiled.
-This guy, is so bad ass.
-I am starting to think he could fix anything.
+This guy is so badass.
+I am starting to think he can fix anything.
 My shoes are about a shade darker now, but I am beyond relieved.
 I mean, for one, I did manage to get my shoes fixed (I was terrified I would have to buy new ones for the wedding!), and for two, I have pink shoe polish!
 Who knew?
-Even when you’re extra careful, I think that mistakes can happen when you’re learning a new hobby.
+Even when you’re extra careful, I think that mistakes can happen when you’re learning any new hobby.
 This is my second real bootblacking (bootpinking?) mistake, but I’ve learned something from each mistake I have made, and neither pair of shoes has really suffered much in the process.